Cindy's Swim School London logo

 When to take your baby swimming

 So, now that you are keen to take your baby swimming, when is the best time to take them?
 The answer to this question really depends on your preference and your baby.
 According to the NHS guidelines, there is no age limit on how old your baby must be to start swimming lessons.
 It is perfectly safe to take your baby swimming at any age, before or after vaccinations.
-We have taught some babies as young as four weeks and they have been very happy in the water.
+We have taught some babies as young as a few weeks and they have been very happy in the water.

 What age can babies swim by themselves?